SiliconValleyInternship-Lambda/Blooming/README.md

 cd ImageStyleTransfer
 ```

-2. Install a few required pip packages, which are specified in the 'package.json' file and the 'requirements.txt' file
+2. Install a few required packages, which are specified in the 'package.json' file and the 'requirements.txt' file

-## pip install packages
+### pip install packages
 ```
 cd flask-backend
 pip install -r requirements.txt
 ```

-### pip packages
+#### - pip packages
 ```
 flask
 jsonify